maelfabien/maelfabien.github.io/_posts/2019-1-12-ColabTPU.md

 Data flows in through the chip in waves.

-## How efficient are TPUs ?
+## How efficient are TPUs?

 The TPU MXU contains $$ 256 * 256 = 65'536 $$ ALUs.
 That means a TPU can process 65,536 multiply-and-adds for 8-bit integers every cycle.
 Because a TPU runs at 700MHz, a TPU can compute :
 $$ 65,536 × 700,000,000 = 46 × 10^{12} $$ multiply-and-add operations or 92 Teraops per second in the matrix unit.

 That being said, we can now move on to the practical part of this tutorial.
-Let's use TPUs on Google Colab !
+Let's use TPUs on Google Colab!

 # Connect the TPU and test it